 Hypnosis has been proposed as an effective treatment for IBS.
 It is unclear exactly how effective hypnosis is, or how it works.

-Smooth muscle relaxants
+Smooth muscle relaxants for indigestion

 The most widely studied drugs for the treatment of abdominal pain in functional disorders are a group of drugs called smooth-muscle relaxants.